solana-foundation/mucho/README.md

 The default behavior for deploying is as follows:

-- The `deploy` command will default to your Solana CLI declared cluster, unless overriden with the `-u, --url` flag.
+- The `deploy` command will default to your Solana CLI declared cluster, unless overridden with the `-u, --url` flag.

 ### validator